housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-14-thinking-prpl.markdown

 <link rel="preload" as="script" href="script.js">
 {% endhighlight %}

-It's a [`<link>`](https://html.spec.whatwg.org/multipage/semantics.html#the-link-element) element where we define the location of the file as an `href` attribute.
-We define the `preload` keyword using the `rel` attribute and the _type of file_ we're trying to load using `as`.
-In this case, we're attempting to preload a JavaScript file - hence why we've defined `as="script"`.
+It's a `<link>` element where we define the location of the file as an `href` attribute.
+We specify the `preload` keyword using the `rel` attribute and the _type_ of file we're trying to load using `as`.
+In this case, we're trying to preload a JavaScript file - hence why we've defined `as="script"`.

+Using preload allows us to inform the browser that a resource is needed immediately after the page loads.
+In other words, we’re telling the browser that this is a critical resource so please start loading it as soon as you can.

 ![Preload](assets/thinking-prpl/preload.png "Preload"){: .article-image-with-border }

-Using preload allows us to inform the browser a resource that is needed immediately after the page loads.
-Simply put, we’re telling the browser that this is a critical resource so please start loading it as soon as you can.

-Although we can specify preload tags for resources defined in the `head` or `body` of root HTML file, you're more likely to get the most bang for your buck using preload for resources that might be discovered much later.
+Although we can specify preload tags for resources defined in the `head` or `body` of our root HTML file, you're more likely to get the most bang for your buck using preload for resources that might be discovered much later.
 An example of this could be a specific font tucked deep in one of your CSS files.

 JavaScript files are not the only type of resource we can pre-emptively fetch using preload, but [other types of content](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content#What_types_of_content_can_be_preloaded) can be preloaded as well.

 ## Link Prefetch

-Instead of preload, we can also make use of a `<link>` [prefetch](https://developer.mozilla.org/en-US/docs/Web/HTTP/Link_prefetching_FAQ) tag for some of our resources.
-The difference here is that link prefetch is suited for resources needed for a different navigation route and not for the current page.
+Instead of preload, we can also make use of a [prefetch](https://developer.mozilla.org/en-US/docs/Web/HTTP/Link_prefetching_FAQ) tag for some of our resources.
+The difference here is that prefetch is more suited for resources needed for a different navigation route.
 This means that the browser will know to fetch and cache this resource once it's completed loading the current page.

 <aside>
   <p>For a deeper dive into how Chrome prioritizes preloaded and prefetched resources as well as some real-world preload statistics, you can refer to Addy Osmani's write-up: <a href="https://medium.com/reloading/preload-prefetch-and-priorities-in-chrome-776165961bbf">Preload, Prefetch And Priorities in Chrome</a>.</p>